loda-lang/loda-programs/programs/oeis/list6.md

 * [A315490](http://oeis.org/A315490) ([L18 program](315/A315490.asm)): Coordination sequence Gal.4.141.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315491](http://oeis.org/A315491) ([L14 program](315/A315491.asm)): Coordination sequence Gal.6.625.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315495](http://oeis.org/A315495) ([L16 program](315/A315495.asm)): Coordination sequence Gal.5.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315496](http://oeis.org/A315496) ([L22 program](315/A315496.asm)): Coordination sequence Gal.5.306.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315498](http://oeis.org/A315498) ([L28 program](315/A315498.asm)): Coordination sequence Gal.6.334.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315505](http://oeis.org/A315505) ([L20 program](315/A315505.asm)): Coordination sequence Gal.3.59.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315511](http://oeis.org/A315511) ([L16 program](315/A315511.asm)): Coordination sequence Gal.4.139.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315518](http://oeis.org/A315518) ([L04 program](315/A315518.asm)): Coordination sequence Gal.5.291.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315519](http://oeis.org/A315519) ([L15 program](315/A315519.asm)): Coordination sequence Gal.6.332.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.